cellk/weather/README.md

 ## Synopsis

-A very simple web application that utilizes the Yahoo Weather API to construct a list view of cities and their weather forecast information
+A very simple web application that utilizes Multiple Weather APIs to construct a list view of cities and their weather forecast information

-## Example
+## Example - Using Yahoo API

 ```php
 require_once 'vendor/autoload.php';